Lawgical Talk #24 - Regulatory Framework of Related Party Transactions on 24th April at 4 PM | Register NOW!

 • Issue Appointment letter to the newly appointed CFO.

-• Listed Company shall submit the disclosure of such appointment to the Stock Exchange as soon as reasonably possible and but not later than the following:
+• Listed Company shall submit the disclosure of outcome of Board Meeting to the Stock Exchange as soon as reasonably possible but not later than 30 minutes from the date of the Board Meeting and post the same on the website of the Company within 2 working days.
+[Regulation 30 & 46(3) of the SEBI (LODR) Regulations, 2015]

 • Prepare and Circulate Draft Minutes within 15 days from the conclusion of the Board Meeting, by Hand/Speed Post/Registered Post/Courier/E-mail to all the Directors for their comments.
 [Refer the Procedure for Preparation and Signing of Minutes of Board Meeting]